Business Intelligence - Domo

 Domo has native connectors for both Salesforce and NetSuite, and we have implemented those connections in production environments.
 The real work is not the connector setup - it is aligning the entity keys across systems so that a customer record in Salesforce, a customer account in NetSuite, and a row in your Domo dataset all refer to the same company without manual reconciliation.
 That data modeling work is where most cross-system Domo implementations break down, and it is where we spend the most time.

-Tell us your two biggest bottlenecks and we'll send back a custom Domo implementation blueprint - by email, no call required.
+Tell us about your firm and we'll send back your Domo AI Opportunity Assessment - by email, no call required.

 Free and personalized.
 We never share your data.